kdschmidt1/Sail_Instrument/Readme.md

 ------

-The plugin provides no specific Widget.

-One can use the default widget from avnav to visualize the data by selecting the appropriate gps... message.
+The plugin provides the layline-Widget. it is necessary to activate periody redraw of the display.

 **Formatter**

 ---------

-To display values in a proper unit the necessary formatters are included in the default widget.
+No formatters are included in widget.